 Dogs in general are tough animals.
-They are equipped with a furry coat and leathery toe pads to protect them during the winter.
-However, that doesn’t mean some breeds are not susceptible to lower temperatures.
-Short-haired breeds such as Pit Bulls get cold in the winter and they might need a bit of help to keep warm.
+They’re equipped with furry coats and leathery toe pads, which help protect them during the cold of winter.
+That doesn’t mean that some breeds aren’t more susceptible to lower temperatures, though.
+Short-haired breeds, like Pit Bulls, can get cold in the winter, and might need a bit of help to keep warm.

 While a short-haired coat is a big contributing factor to getting cold in winter, it’s only one.
 Pit Bulls in particular have other disadvantages, such as low body fat and the fact that their coat is a single-layer coat.
 A dog’s coat is insulating, helping to keep them at a comfortable body temperature, regardless of weather.
 It kind of works like a sweater ― the shorter the hair, the bigger the risk of getting cold during winter.
 Double-coated dogs are better suited for the cold of winter, as they have a second coat (or, undercoat) to protect them from extreme cold.
 With the Pit Bull’s smooth single coat, there is less protection compared to some other breeds, such as Huskies.

 A healthy Pit Bull is also in pretty good shape, in terms of muscle mass.
 They have lean muscle and little body fat, which in turn offers less insulation.
 Even the ears can be an issue!
 While big floppy ears are a great help during the heat of summer, as the thin blood vessels work as radiators, it’s less great during the cold of winter.
 In short, if your dog has big, hairless ears, they’re more likely to feel cold.

 Dealing with the cold

 So how can you help your pup if they start shivering?
 Or better yet, keep them from shivering, at all?
 Don’t worry ― there are a lot of options to help your Pit Bull deal with the cold of winter.
 In fact, most of them are the same methods you’d use to keep yourself warm.